 Whatever reasons for your visit to Wellington but rest assure you’ll never come across even a single dull moment.

 Great heritage buildings

 Wellington is a great place to enjoy natural attractions.
-Do visit Karori sanctuary which is a living ecosystem and is a home to some of country’s most rare and extra ordinary wildlife.
+Do visit Karori sanctuary which is a living ecosystem and is home to some of the country’s most rare and extraordinary wildlife.
 Spreading over 26 hectares Wellington Botanic Garden is a great place to enjoy unsurpassed views, unique landscape and colourful floral displays.
-Running from Petone’s Hikoikoi Reserve to Birchville, Hutt River trail is about 30 kilometer long and is ideal for walking, running and cycling.
+Running from Petone’s Hikoikoi Reserve to Birchville, Hutt River trail is about 30 kilometres long and is ideal for walking, running and cycling.
 To enjoy all this and much more, just plan your visit with Carltonleisure.com and be a part of those happy moments.